 TASC Code PSC215118

-TASC Level Level 2
+TASC Level 2

 TCE Points 15

-TCE Standards N.A.
+TCE Standards N/A

+Pre-requisites

-Pre-requisites NONE
+No Pre-requisites

 Physical Sciences Foundation aims to equip students with skills and knowledge in physical sciences to apply basic principles to explain observations of the properties and behaviour of matter and natural phenomena that occur in the real world.
 This course provides students with an introduction to the physical sciences.